-37. Please specify any additional conditions with which dog breeders should comply: 38 On what grounds do you believe a local government could cancel a dog breeder registration?
-Animal Welfare Act, or a dog or cat local law Law in relation to dogs they have sold or transferred Failing to provide their dog owner number on the microchips of the puppies that they breed Failing to provide their dog owner number when advertising or transferring a dog ☐ Other - please specify:
+Questions - All 37.
+Please specify any additional conditions with which dog breeders should comply: 38.
+On what grounds do you believe a local government could cancel a dog breeder registration? ☑ The dog breeder is convicted of an offence under the Dog Act, Cat Animal Welfare Act, or a dog or cat local law ☐ The dog breeder is convicted of an offence under Australian ConsuLaw in relation to dogs they have sold or transferred ☐ Failing to provide their dog owner number on the microchips of puppies that they breed ☐ Failing to provide their dog owner number when advertising transferring a dog ☐ Other - please specify: imer the